UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

 To make this step easier,
 UPPMAX provides for [courses and workshops](../courses_workshops/courses_workshops.md).

-If you are struck, never hesitate to [contact support](../support.md).
+If you are stuck, never hesitate to [contact support](../support.md).